 Annuity and Retirement Income Planning Information That You Can Trust

-If you are looking for complete information – and not just the rosy highlights that you’ll typically find in glossy sales brochures – then you have certainly come to the right place.
+So, if you are looking for complete information – and not just the rosy highlights that you’ll typically find in glossy sales brochures – then you have certainly come to the right place.
 In fact, there could be a number of reasons why you may be here, looking for additional details within our Athene annuity review.